Teaching in the Age of AI

 Ensuring Student Success

-Is your approach equipping our students with the requisite knowledge and evolving skill sets to be truly successful in the current workforce?
+Is your approach equipping students with the knowledge and evolving skills needed for the current workforce?

 Safeguarding Academic Rigor